-Mackenzie is paid a management fee for managing the investment portfolio, providing investment analysis and recommendations, making investment decisions and making brokerage arrangements relating to the purchase and sale of the investment portfolio.
-The management fee is calculated as a fixed annual percentage of the daily net asset value of the units of the ETF.
+Mackenzie is paid a management fee for managing the investment portfolio, providing investment analysis and recommendations, making investment decisions, making brokerage arrangements relating to the purchase and sale of the investment portfolio and making arrangements with registered dealers for the purchase and sale of securities of the Fund by investors.
+The management fee is calculated on each series of securities of the Fund as a fixed annual percentage of the daily net asset value of the series.